nh-yoz/rsync-incremental-remote-backup/README.md

 cd /var/services/home
 chmod 700 "${USERNAME}" "${USERNAME}/.ssh" "${USERNAME}/.ssh/authorized_keys" "/volume1/homes/${USERNAME}"
 ```
-> On a synology NAS, _root_ is not allowed running rsync over ssh so make sure you are using another user in _admin_ group
+> On a synology NAS, by default, _root_ is not allowed running rsync over ssh so make sure you are using another user in _admin_ group.
+If you really need to run rsync as root (backing up /volume1/homes for instance), enable the admin account in DSM's control panel: Users > admin.

 ### Setup script on local device